bwill09/Election_Analysis/README.md

     ## Challenge Summary
     Python glitch was sorted out with extra research source shared by AskBCS Learning Assistant.
 I debugged to resolve the indentation issues.
-    I had received help from AskBCS with similar value initialization on previous project so I referenced that, and I worked.
+    I had received help from AskBCS with similar value initialization on previous project so I referenced that, and it worked.